 Last night, I heard my parents whispering outside my room.
 “You know, Mary, I’m worried about Mia,” said my dad

-“So am I Dan,” said my mom in a shaky tone.
+“So am I, Dan,” said my mom in a shaky tone.

-I knew they were whispering but from the crack in her voice I could tell Mom’s voice was frantic.
+I knew they were whispering but from the crack in her voice, I could tell Mom’s voice was frantic.

 “I just wanted her to be herself again.”

 I heard the tears in my mother’s voice then.
 “Come on, Mary, let’s go.”

 Oh!
 I felt awful.
 Part of me wanted to run to them.
 I wish I could have told them how I was feeling, but it wasn’t that simple.

 Goodness, did they not get it?
 I was not in a mood.
 Right now, I just wanted to be with Leo.
-I could not stop thinking about him.
+I couldn’t stop thinking about him.
 He was everything to me, and now he was gone.
 They needed to let me grieve.
 I wanted to be alone.
 There was nothing they could do now.

 “I’m just saying she’s not ready right now!” he shouted.
 “This is not healthy for her.
-Do you not see it?” she cried.
+Don’t you see it?” she cried.

 Inside my room, I paced back and forth.

 “Listen, Dan.
 I can hear her moving around in there.”
 My mom moved toward my door.
-“Mia, honey….”
+“Mia, honey…”

 I was at a loss as to what to do.
 All I wanted to do was cry.
 “Mia, honey.
 Your mom and I are worried!”
 Dad said.

 I moved to the door and leaned my forehead against it.
 “Well, just know we’re here for you,” he said.